-Janeé is a proud graduate of Renaissance High School, and earned a full academic scholarship to Bowling Green State University, where she earned her bachelor’s degree in political science and public policy.
+Janeé Ayers is a proud daughter of Detroit and a champion for all those who call her beloved Motor City home.
+A proud graduate of Renaissance High School, Janeé earned a full academic scholarship to Bowling Green State University where she received her bachelor’s degree in political science and public policy.

 Janeé’s work and life experience make her uniquely suited to serve on the Detroit City Council.
 She began her professional career in Detroit working in city recreation programs to provide positive and enriching activities for young people and then as a teacher at a Detroit Public Schools alternative education facility where she inspired, nurtured, and mentored students.

 Later, Janeé found her voice in the labor movement and became Vice President of the Metro AFL-CIO.
 While working as a hospitality worker at MGM Grand Casino, she became the one of the youngest members of the UNITEHERE!
 Local 24 contract bargaining team, negotiating on behalf of thousands of hospitality workers with some of the region’s largest employers.